source : http://libweb.princeton.edu/libraries/firestone/rbsc/finding_aids/mathoral/pmcxrota.htm

 His views on European universities changed radically after he made a lecture tour in 1954; from that time on, he became a champion of American know-how.

 He related well to his superiors and to those whom he considered to be his inferiors (such as John Riordan, whom he used to patronize), but his relations with his equals were uneasy at best.
 He was particularly harsh with Mark Kac.
 Kitty Kac once related to me an astonishing episode.
-One summer evening at Cornell Mark and Kitt were sitting on the Fellers' back porch in the evening.
+One summer evening at Cornell Mark and Kitty were sitting on the Fellers' back porch in the evening.
 At some point in the conversation, Feller began a critique of Kac's work, paper by paper, of Kac's working habits, and of his research program.
 He painted a grim picture of Kac's future, unless Mark followed Willy's advice to master more measure theory and to use almost-everywhere convergence rather than the trite (to Willy) convergence in distribution.
 As Kitty spoke to me—a few years after Mark's death, with tears in her eyes—I could picture Feller carried away by the sadistic streak that emerges in our worst moments, when we tear someone to shreds with the intention of forgiving him the moment he begs for mercy.

 I reassured Kitty that the Feynman-Kac formula (as Jack Schwartz named it in 1955) will be remembered in science long after Feller's book is obsolete.
 I could almost hear a sigh of relief, forty-five years after the event.